Passes constraining type arguments of a generic to the constructor of the generic type.

 If you use XAML 2009 instead of mapping the CLR base types to obtain XAML types for common language primitives, you can use Built-in Types for Common XAML Language Primitives as information items in a typeString.
 For example, you could declare the following (prefix mappings not shown, but x is the XAML language XAML namespace for XAML 2009):

-In WPF and when targeting .NET Framework 4, you can use XAML 2009 features together with x:TypeArguments but only for loose XAML (XAML that is not markup-compiled).
+In WPF and when targeting .NET Framework version 4, you can use XAML 2009 features together with x:TypeArguments but only for loose XAML (XAML that is not markup-compiled).
 Markup-compiled XAML for WPF and the BAML form of XAML do not currently support the XAML 2009 keywords and features.
 If you need to markup compile the XAML, you must operate under the restrictions noted in the "XAML 2006 and WPF Generic XAML Usages" section.